Closing the Loop

 In this section

-In the most simple definition, “closing the loop” can be thought of as responding to customer feedback.
-However, there is so much more that contributes to a successful closed loop practice.
+In the most simple definition, “closing the loop” can be thought of as responding to customer feedback, but a truly impactful closed loop process includes seven steps.

-- Customer has an experience with your company
+- Customer has an interaction with your company

 - Customer is surveyed and provides feedback